 Please note that First-Year students will not be granted permission to complete courses at another post-secondary institution while attending UBC.

 In order to take a course at another institution, you must obtain a Letter of Permission from your Program Advisor, Program Director, or Student Services.
 Without this Letter of Permission, the Faculty of Forestry is under no obligation to grant transfer credit.

 Student Services can advise you on the transferability of the course you are hoping to take or you can look online through the B.C.
 Council on Admission and Transfers.

 Leave of Absence

 You do not need permission to take a Leave of Absence from your studies; however, it is recommended that you discuss your decision with your Program Advisor before leaving.
 If you plan to take an entire winter session off, you will have to apply for re-admission to the University before June 30 of the year you intend to return.
-In order to be eligible to re-apply, you must be in good academic standing at the time of your departure; otherwise, you need to appeal your readmission based on medical grounds.
+To be eligible to re-apply, you must be in good academic standing at the time of your departure; otherwise, you need to appeal your readmission based on medical grounds.
 You will not be eligible for readmission if, at the time of your departure, you were not following your degree program requirements.

-For information on final exams, exam conflicts and hardships, and missed exams or classes, please see the UBC Student Services Exams FAQ
+For information on final exams, exam conflicts, and hardships, and missed exams or classes, please see the UBC Student Services Exams FAQ

-If you miss one or more final exams as a result of illness, family emergency or some unforeseeable event, which is beyond your control, you may qualify for special academic accommodation.
+If you miss one or more final exams as a result of illness, family emergency, or some unforeseeable event, which is beyond your control, you may qualify for special academic accommodation.
 Please contact Chiara Longhi, FSC 2613, as soon as possible.